Władysław I Łokietek: Annexation of Pomerelia by the Teutonic Knights (1307–1309)

 Meanwhile, Gerward, the bishop of Kuyavia (Włocławek), appeared against the Peter Swienca family and demanded that they return episcopal income stolen from him when Peter was governor for the Czech Kingdom.
 Peter lost the arbitration process, which ordered him to return to the Bishop the enormous amount of 2,000 grzywnas.
 Despite a partial guarantee by Władysław the Short, the Swienca family was unable to pay such a sum; therefore, on 17 July 1307 they changed their allegiance from Władysław to Waldemar, Margrave of Brandenburg, and received from him in fief the towns of Darłowo, Polanowo, Sławno, Tuchola, and Nowe, and received in perpetuity the Land of Slupsk.
 In August 1307, Waldemar attacked Pomerelia.
-Resistance to the invaders on behalf of the Władysław the Short came from Bogusz, a Pomerelian judge who entrenched himself in the city of Gdańsk.
+Resistance to the invaders on behalf of Władysław I Łokietek came from Bogusz, a Pomerelian judge who entrenched himself in the city of Gdańsk.
 It soon became clear, however, that his forces could not cope with the aggressors.